klindsay28/Newton-Krylov_OOC/docs/source/users-guide/cime_pop-model.rst

 The cime_pop utilizes the xml variable ``POP_PASSIVE_TRACER_RESTART_OVERRIDE`` to do this.
 The following tracer modules in CESM2 support this feature: ``iage``, ``abio_dic_dic14``, ``ecosys``.

+The implementation of the cime_pop model in the solver includes supports the tracer modules ``iage`` and ``abio_dic_dic14``.
+Information on adding support for other tracer modules is included in the :ref:`developer's guide <add-tracer-module-cime_pop>`.

 -----
 Usage
 -----

-Most options for the solver and the cime_pop model are in the cfg file.
+User-configurable options for the solver and the cime_pop model are in the cfg file.
 The default location of the cfg file is ``$TOP/input/cime_pop/newton_krylov.cfg``, where ``$TOP`` is the toplevel directory of the repo.
 Perform the following steps to spin up tracers in the cime_pop model.